-In his book, ‘Man and His Symbols,’ Carl Jung explains why we dream and examines the relationship between the unconscious and conscious mind.
+In his book, ‘Man and His Symbols,’ Carl Jung explains why we dream and examines the relationship between the conscious and unconscious mind.
 He also reveals the importance of the primitive perception of life, and how rationalism has eradicated our spiritual values.

-Carl Jung’s book is amazing for individuals that want to know more about dreams.
-I read the book, and I started analyzing my dreams every day.
+Carl Jung’s book is amazing for individuals who want to know more about dreams.
+I became obsessed with analyzing my dreams after reading the book.
 Surprisingly, I realized that Carl Jung’s ideas on dreams are right.

 I gathered the following quotes from the book.

 - ‘Man, as we realize if we reflect for a moment, never perceives anything fully or comprehends anything completely.
 He can see, hear, touch, and taste; but how far he sees, how well he hears, what his touch tells him, and what he tastes depend upon the number and quality of his senses.’

 - ‘Whoever denies the existence of the unconscious is in act assuming that our present knowledge of the psyche is total.’

 - ‘Freud made the simple but penetrating observation that if a dreamer is encouraged to go on talking about his dream images and the thoughts that these prompt in his mind, he will give himself away and reveal the unconscious background of his ailments, in both what he says and what he deliberately omits saying.’